HuaizhengZhang/AI-System-School/infra.md

   - ACM SIGOPS Operating Systems Review, 53(1), pp.68-74.
   - Summary: Make the system learnable.
 Propose a framework named AutoSys which contains both training plane and inference plane

+*These two papers are not only for ML but also for Big Data and they are too good to be ingnore.*

+- Apache hadoop yarn: Yet another resource negotiator [[Paper]](https://www.cse.ust.hk/~weiwa/teaching/Fall15-COMP6611B/reading_list/YARN.pdf)
+  - Vavilapalli, Vinod Kumar, et al.
+  - Proceedings of the 4th annual Symposium on Cloud Computing.
+2013.
+- Mesos: A platform for fine-grained resource sharing in the data center [[Paper]](https://people.eecs.berkeley.edu/~alig/papers/mesos.pdf)
+  - Hindman, Benjamin, et al
+  - NSDI.
+Vol. 11.
+No. 2011.
+2011.

 ## Project